sandesvitor/archlinux_tutorial_installation/README.md

 Lets make a few general environment modification that will affect every user.

+As we did in the pacman mirrorlist at the beginning, we can use two methods for this:

+### **METHOD 1**:

-Firtly, let's edit .bashrc to configure our shell /bin/bash (if you want to make zsh your custom shell, you will need to download zsh and modify the .zshrc)
+Firtly, let's edit .bashrc to configure our shell /bin/bash.

 ```shell
 [root@archvb /]# cd /etc/skel